 Habits can make or break your MacBook battery life.
 Whether you know it or not, certain behaviors such as extensive multitasking or using resource-hungry apps are common culprits of battery life theft.
 When using your MacBook, consider these as potential sources of the problem.

 Battery issues are rarely due to bugs.
-Unless you have the newest software with the newest macOS, Apple has very few unresolved bugs.
+Unless you have the latest software with the newest macOS, Apple has very few unresolved bugs.
 This means your problem probably stems from something else, usually usage patterns or hardware errors.

-Your Battery Is Draining Faster than Normal
+Your MacBook Battery Is Draining Faster than Normal

 Issue 1: Overuse (By You, or Applications)